valr/stuffs/sublime-text/plugins/OpenUrlPanel/README.md

 ## Settings

-The settings can be defined globally in Package Settings ➔ OpenUrlPanel ➔ Settings.
+The settings can be defined globally in the menu: Preferences ➔ Package Settings ➔ OpenUrlPanel ➔ Settings.
 They can be overriden per project in the .sublime-project file, like this:

 ```json